digabi/exam-engine/README.md

 $ ee create-transfer-zip
 ```

-This creates a transfer zip files in the exam directory for each language
+This creates a transfer zip file in the exam directory for each language
 version of the exam.

 # Offline versions